peppelinux/ansible-slapd-eduperson2016/README.md

 This intelligibly demostrates the top-down approach of the hierchical database.
 An also popular "trick" could be to remove all users from their groups and re-add them to force the syncronization.
-If you change or add a memberOf attribute in a member ldif, example: in uid=mario,ou=people,dc=aai-test,dc=garr,dc=it:
+If you change or add a memberOf attribute in a member ldif, example: in uid=mario,ou=people,dc=testunical,dc=it:

 - if the corresponding group does not exists the value will be added in a silly multi-valued way, even if it doesn't exists in ou=group (no way to raise exception here!);
 - if the cn exists in ou=groups it will be linked to memberOf top-down reference integrity.